 Wind, brass, and percussion players, age 15 (ninth grade for the upcoming academic year) and older.

-$25 per semester plus $25 registration fee; high school students pay only the registration fee; college students must register as a one-credit class if under the maximum of 17, or for zero credit if at 17 credits (see our Scholarships Page for funding assistance—high school students only).
+$25 per semester plus $25 registration fee; high school and college-age students pay only the registration fee (see our Scholarships Page for funding

 For the fall semester, all college-level players, community members, and high school players must audition.